SuperDARN/pydarn/docs/dev/code_review.md

 # Code Reviews

-Reviewing code is like proof reading a paper, it essential to ensure the followig:
+Reviewing code is like proof reading a paper, it is essential to ensure the following:

 - code is user readable
-- follows consistency
+- enforces consistency
-- helps create collaboration
+- helps encourage collaboration
-- structure is proper
+- code has a proper structure

 !!!
 Note
     Code review is not meant for debugging or finding bugs

-Anyone can code review even if you don't program in the native language, which is python for pyDARN.
+Anyone can code review even if you don't program in the native language, which for pyDARN is python.
-Doing code reviews can also be good learning experiences to better understand the software and how to program.
+Code reviewing is also an excellent learning experience which helps you better understand the software and how to program in general.

 Code reviews should not take more than an hour and Pull Requests should be less than 400 lines.
-However, this is challenging for new features and major changes.
+However, these restrictions can be challenging for new features and major changes.
-If this is the case, then code review parts or specific files to reduce your time spent.
+If this is the case, then you can code review parts of a file or specific files to reduce your time spent.

 ## How to start a Code Review

 1. Pick a Pull Request to code review, which can be found [here](https://github.com/SuperDARN/pydarn/pulls)
-2. Click on `files chaned` at the top of the PR conversation below the title on the right side
+2. Click on `files changed` at the top of the PR conversation below the title on the right side
-3. Now review the changes that occurred in this PR - avoid commenting on other lines as this is scope creep.
+3. Now review the changes that occurred in this PR - avoid commenting on other lines not included in the changes as this is `scope creep`.
 4. If you want to make a comment hover the cursor over the line numbers on the left side and a **+** button will appear.
 Click it!
-5. Now right any feedback or questions in the box and hit `Start a review` on the bottom right in the pop up window.
+5. Now write any feedback or questions in the box and hit `Start a review` on the bottom right in the pop up window.

     !!!
 Warning
         Do not make several single comments as this can cause a lot of email notifications

-6. If you want to change a line in the code use [suggestion](https://haacked.com/archive/2019/06/03/suggested-changes/)
+6. If you want to change a line in the code use a [suggestion](https://haacked.com/archive/2019/06/03/suggested-changes/)
-7. If you wish comment on several consecutive lines hold **+** down and drag the cursor down to select multiple lines
+7. If you wish to comment on several consecutive lines hold **+** down and drag the cursor down to select multiple lines
-8. Once you are done, click on `Finish your changes` or `Review channges` (if no comments made) then comment on any general feedback in the text box
+8. Once you are done, click on `Finish your changes` or `Review changes` (if no comments made) then comment on any general feedback in the text box
 9. Select:
   - Comment: general comments to be fixed up but nothing major
   - Approve: everything looks good no changes needed
   - Request Changes: major changes to make

     !!!
 Warning
-        Request changes, present anyone from merging the code.
+        Request changes, prevents anyone from merging the code.
 Generally you will need to approve the changes that were addressed.
         Generally if you cannot do this then do not use Request changes.

 10. Submit!